 Councilmember Lopez asked of legislative issues that the city may want to solicit support for from the Texas Municipal League (TML).
 Mr. Coyle replied that the Revenue Cap was the most threatening to municipalities.
-Councilmember Lopez stressed the importance of ensuring the protection of revenue.

-Councilmember Gallagher asked of the impact related to New Overtime Regulations.
-Ms. Villagomez replied that it could be up to \$3.5 Million if no changes were made to current job classifications.
-She added that the new regulations would be effective December 1, 2016.
+Councilmember Gallagher asked of the impact related to New Federal Overtime Regulations.
+Ms. Villagomez replied that it could cost up to \$3.5 Million if no changes were made to current job classifications which has an effective date of December 1, 2016.